A short film about Scouting, High Adventure Trekking, and Olympic Mountaineering history at Camp Parsons, Chief Seattle Council. Read more

 MOVIE SCREENING PARTY!
 Receive an invite to our post-trek / movie screening party, where we'll show the film, present the Cinematography Merit Badges to the participants, and have the Scouts on hand to share some of their stories from the trek and sign autographs!
 Get your photo taken with these explorers!
 We'll provide the snacks!Estimated delivery:

 THE DVD!
-Receive the documentary on DVD once it's finished (+all of the above).Estimated delivery:Add $10 USD to ship outside the US
+Receive the documentary on DVD once it's finished (+all of the above).Estimated delivery:Ships anywhere in the world

 THE HD DOWNLOAD!
 Download the documentary in full, 1080p HD when it becomes available, before the public release of the film and availability of the DVD! (+ all rewards above)Estimated delivery:

 TREKKING SHIRT SPONSOR!
 This reward helps purchase high performance synthetic trekking shirts for the trekkers - your name (and logo, if applicable) will appear on the shirt!
-Plus, you'll get one of the shirts, signed by all of the Scouts and Leaders/Crew in the film! (+ all awards above).Estimated delivery:Add $15 USD to ship outside the US
+Plus, you'll get one of the shirts, signed by all of the Scouts and Leaders/Crew in the film! (+ all awards above).Estimated delivery:Ships anywhere in the world

 0 backers Limited (6 left of 6)